typemaster-by-ntxm/typemaster/README.md

-# TypeMaster - New Typing Practice Software Website and Software
+# TypeMaster - New Typing Practice Website and Software

 This repository contains a simple HTML page used to direct users to the official product page for **TypeMaster**, a modern typing software developed by NTXM.